TheoTime01/Tello-drone-with-ROS2/README.md

 ### Behavioral Modes

 - **Follower Mode**
-  - The drone will follow the movements of a QR code, adjusting its position in real-time.
+  - The drone will follow the detected QR code, adjusting its position in real-time to maintain a relative distance or specific alignment to the code.

-- **Cinema Mode**
+- **Monitoring Mode**
-  - Upon reading a QR code, the drone will initiate a predefined automatic movement sequence, ideal for cinematic shots.
+  - The drone will turn on itself continuously to simulate a monitoring scenario, capturing its surroundings without moving away from its location.

 - **Manual Mode**
-  - I will directly control the drone’s flight using a joystick for precise maneuvering.
+  - Full manual control of the drone using a xbox joystick.

 ## Getting Started